OmniS0FT/.github/PRIVACY.md

-# Privacy Policy for OmniBot
+# Privacy Policy for OmniBot, a product of OmniSoft LLC

 ## 1. Introduction